-Grottaglie owes its name to the numerous caves located in the surrounding country, which were inhabited since the High Middle Ages.
+Grottaglie owes its name to the numerous caves located in the surrounding countryside that were inhabited since the early Middle Ages.

 These settlements expanded over the centuries until the development of a compact urban centre called Casale Cryptalearum, from which Grottaglie derives its name.

 Later the Normans gave the feudal land to the Archbishopric of Taranto.
 Starting from the XIVth century, the enlightened bishop Giacomo d’Atri had the “Chiesa Matrice” (Mother Church) built over a pre-existing structure.
 He also commissioned the construction of the defensive walls and the Castle, which stands on the highest rocky ground of the old urban centre.